Magnetic Resonance Imaging With Iron Oxide Before Surgery in Finding Disease in Patients With Pancreatic Cancer

 Further Study Information

-- Locally resectable pancreatic mass present on one or more pre-operative imaging modalities
+Subjects must have a locally resectable pancreatic mass present on one or more pre-operative imaging modalities; e.g. computed tomography (CT) scan, endoscopic ultrasound, and/or MRI

-- Deemed eligible for resection with curative intent by a treating surgeon who is listed as an investigator on this study
+Subjects must be deemed eligible for resection with curative intent by a treating surgeon who is listed as an Investigator in this study

-- Counter-indication to MRI, such as the presence of metallic prostheses or implanted metal device
+Subjects with a counter-indication to MRI, such as the presence of metallic prostheses or implanted metal device (e.g., infusion pump, defibrillator)

 Trial Contact Information